 - Your understanding of the role and why you will be the best person for the job.

-- Your personal motivations alongside a sense that you will fit the company culture.
+- Your personal motivations, with a sense that you will fit the company culture.

 You only have a minute or two, so tick those two boxes to the best of your ability.

 Get the right equipment.

 Although you could theoretically film a video resume with an ordinary smartphone, it’s recommended that you use a quality video camera.
 You need a tripod to hold either the phone or the camera steady at the right height, and unless you’re a skilled do-it-yourselfer, you may need another person to film you.

 A good microphone is also desirable for high-quality audio.
 And lighting is very important — you want your face to be well illuminated, neither dark and shadowy nor over-lighted and washed out.